Gzh0821/pvzg_site/src/en/contribution/README.md

 pageInfo: false
 ---
 > [!important]
-> We have not established any official PvZ2 Gardendless Discord groups or Youtube channels so far.
+> We have not established any official PvZ2 Gardendless Discord groups and Youtube channels so far.
 If someone recommends you links to these platforms, please confirm their authenticity.
 >
+> This is the test [Discord](https://discord.gg/prhV9nkA) group established by the original author.
+Please note that the group is still under construction.
+>
 > Our subsequent community activities and information releases, including the establishment of new official channels and groups, will be published on this website.
-Please keep an eye on this website and this page.
+Please always pay attention to this website and this page.

 We know that an excellent game development project cannot be separated from the support of the community.